lsst-sqre/sqr-032/index.rst

 Action: adopt argparse for command-line scripts to enable auto-documentation
 ----------------------------------------------------------------------------

-To facilitate automatic documentation of command-line interfaces, scripts should use standard frameworks for continuing their interface rather than working directly with arguments using `sys.argv`.
+To facilitate automatic documentation of command-line interfaces, scripts should use standard frameworks for establishing their interface rather than directly parsing `sys.argv`.
 For example, the `sphinx-argparse`_ Sphinx extension can automatically document a command-line interface based on the `argparse.ArgumentParser` configuration for a script.
 Since `argparse is already adopted <https://developer.lsst.io/python/style.html#the-argparse-module-should-be-used-for-command-line-scripts>`_ by the DM Style Guide, this recommendation should be non-controversial.
 Nevertheless, some simple scripts have been written to avoid `argparse`, and those scripts should be ported to `argparse` to facilitate documentation.